-Homemade Sun dried tomatoes and balsamic vinegar are the secret ingredients in this recipe!
-The body and flavor they add is what MAKES this a flavorful, rich, thick sauce.
-Home grown produce also helps.
+Homemade Sun dried tomatoes and balsamic vinegar are the secret ingredients in this recipe.
+The body and flavor they add is what makes this a flavorful, rich, thick sauce.

-Same with the fresh tomatoes.
-Get the best organic, vine ripened tomatoes you can find.
-Try you local farmers market or local organic CSA farm!
-The quality and flavor of your sauce will reflect your ingredients every time!
+Try you local farmers market or local organic CSA farm if you do not garden.
+The quality and flavor of your sauce will reflect your ingredients every time.

 Balsamic vinegar is a healthy flavor booster you will want to use.
 That extra bit of rich piquant blends beautifully into the sauce and it’s so good for you!